Netflix Data Engineer Interview (2026)

 Prepare at Netflix Interview Difficulty

-Netflix DE questions emphasize distributed systems and Spark.
+Netflix DE questions emphasize distributed systems, Spark internals, and streaming architecture.
 Practice with problems calibrated to that level.